-Each year at SJSU, the Lurie College of Education hosts the Celebration of Teaching.
-During the Spring 2021 semester, we asked local middle school teachers, high school teachers, community college faculty, and SJSU faculty to nominate students that possess the qualities to become transformative future educators.
-Congratulations to the 41 nominees who have been recognized and awarded with a $1000 scholarship towards any Lurie College credential program - watch the video above to learn about our awardees!
+Since 2018, the Lurie College of Education has hosted the Celebration of Teaching, where we partner with local middle school teachers, high school teachers, community college faculty, and SJSU faculty to nominate students that possess the qualities to become transformative future educators.
+To date, we have celebrated over 250 nominees who have been recognized and awarded with a $1000 scholarship towards any Lurie College credential program!

 Meet an Awardee: Alberto Camacho

 Alberto Camacho, ’20 English, ’21 Teaching Credential, can remember the names of all of the influential teachers in his life — from his preschool teacher, “Mr. E,” to his Chicana and Chicano Studies professor Marcos Pizzaro, associate dean of the Connie L. Lurie College of Education.

 He recalls Mr. E teaching him “e for effort” almost as clearly as he remembers Pizarro honoring him at the spring 2019 Celebration of Teaching event, where Camacho was recognized for his teaching potential and awarded a $1,000 scholarship.